hpsfoundation/tac/.github/ISSUE_TEMPLATE/new-project-proposal.md

 [Project Governance](https://www.projectgovernance.org)

-7. Sponsor from the High Performance Software Foundation's Technical Advisory Committee
+7. Two Sponsors from the High Performance Software Foundation's Technical Advisory Committee

 8. What is the project's solution for source control?